Monday, December 22, 2008

 Dorothy Parker's reason to live

-In reference to the last post, when one is being suffocated by pressing darkness and mists, it can seem like a good idea to let go and wake up to the incredible lightness of non-being.
+It is the season of mists and yellow wistfulness.
+When the fog becomes suffocating, one just wants to let go and wake up to that incredible lightness of non-being.
 But how exactly to let go?
 Many a potential suicide has been thwarted on this point, as Dorothy Parker pointed out long ago:

 Résumé